 You must keep the light therapy on your child's skin and feed your child every 2 to 3 hours (10 to 12 times a day).
 Feeding prevents dehydration and helps bilirubin leave the body.

-Therapy will continue until your baby’s bilirubin level lowers enough to be safe.
-Your baby’s doctor will want to check the level again in 2 to 3 days.
+Therapy will continue until your baby's bilirubin level lowers enough to be safe.
+Your baby's provider will want to check the level again in 2 to 3 days.

 If you are having trouble breastfeeding, contact a breastfeeding nurse specialist.

-Also call your baby’s doctor if you have concerns, if his jaundice is getting worse, or if he is:
+Also call your baby's provider if you have concerns, if the jaundice is getting worse, or the baby: